 The goal of a personalized sales strategy is to leave the customer with an incredibly positive experience that distinguishes you from your competition.

-The Value of Personalization in Sales
+The Value of B2B Personalization

 It shouldn’t be that hard to determine that personalization in sales is in both your and your customer’s best interest.
 There is a ton of value in creating customized approaches such as: